 Online Gantt charts let you oversee, adjust, and share project information in one space.
 They allow both you and your team to visually understand how the flow of the project will work, who you need to collaborate with, and what everyone’s responsibilities are.
 Online Gantt charts like those in Wrike should help you:

-- Plan your projects: Visualize every project step!
-See where you might need to add a cushion, link task dependencies, and set progress milestones.
+- Better project management: Visualize every project step!
+With Gantt charts, see where you might need to add a cushion, link task dependencies, and set progress milestones.

 - Adjust your plans: When you build your project plan Gantt chart online, you can easily adjust dates and timelines as you hit speed bumps.
 Other tasks automatically adjust around your changes.